tinmaunghtay/devops_assignment/README.md

 ##### Create Role with policy.json

 Create a role using policy.json so that any IAM user (for example: DevOps Personnel) can assume role to execute the stacks.
-It will help to limit the the permissions (only necessary permission shall be given).
+It will help to limit the the permissions (Only necessary permissions should be given).
+If we are automating through a tool, for example, AWS CodeDeploy, we could use this role to assign to the service user.

 ##### Front-end

-Create Stack via AWS CloudFormation UI using templates/front-end/web-app-frontend-s3.yaml .
+Create a front-end Stack via AWS CloudFormation UI using templates/front-end/web-app-frontend-s3.yaml .
 Once completed, upload source/front-end/index.html to the bucket.
 You may use aws s3 cp command to upload (for example: With CodeDeploy or other tool).

 From Browser where you have logged into AWS using your IAM account, request "https://dxxxxxxxx.cloudfront.net" to see whether index.html content is loaded.
-Distribution name can be found in cloudfront page.
+Exact Distribution name can be found in cloudfront page after stack is successfully executed.

+Please note that there is a single template for front-end for simplicity.
+We may think of separating to multiple templates such as one for security gateway, one for EC2 instance.
+By separating, we could re-use the templates for creating common stacks.

 ##### Backend
 There will be two stacks for backend: VPC and EC2 instance Stacks.